 Southwest does a great job of engaging Rapid Rewards members with regular promotional offerings.
 These make it even easier for frequent flyers to earn enough points for their next redemption.
 Historically, Southwest promotions have included a wide range of ways to earn points and status.
 Examples include:

-- Bonus Southwest Points on Credit Card Spending on Southwest Airlines
+- Bonus Southwest Points on credit card spending

-- Bonus Southwest Points on Card Spending on Gas and Other Expenses
+- Bonus Southwest Points on in select categories

 Southwest Hotels